When was the last time you took a hard look at the processes that make up your own and your team’s workflows in marketing?

 7. Get into the review and approval process.

-One way to achive this involves using Filestage.
-Our tool gives both your internal and external stakeholders (as well as your agency) the ability to leave in-context feedback that will help your project succeed.
+One way to achieve this involves using Filestage.
+Our tool gives your internal and external stakeholders (including your agency) the ability to leave clear and in-context feedback that will help your project succeed.

 8. Sign-off final deliverables, and wrap up your project.